BKWLD/vue-in-viewport-mixin/README.md

 - `in-viewport-active (true)` - Whether to listen update the mixin data.
 Setting to `false` later in the lifecyle will remove listeners and setting back to `true` will re-apply listeners.
 - `in-viewport-once (false)` - Whether to remove listeners once the component enters viewport.
 If the component is in viewport when mounted, listeners are never added.
-- `in-viewport-offset (0)` - Sets both `in-viewport-offset-top` and `in-viewport-offset-bottom`
+- `in-viewport-root-margin` - Specify the [IntersectionObserver rootMargin](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/IntersectionObserver#Parameters).
+For example, set to "-5% 0" to delay the `inViewport.now` from switching state until your component is 5% of the viewport height into the page.
-- `in-viewport-offset-top` - A positive number will make the vm trigger being in the viewport early, before it's actually scrolls into position.
-A negative value will do the opposite.
+- `in-viewport-root` - Specify the [IntersectionObserver root](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/IntersectionObserver#Parameters).
+Defaults to the browser viewport.
-- `in-viewport-offset-bottom` - See `in-viewport-offset-top`.
+- `in-viewport-threshold ([0,1])` - Specify the [IntersectionObserver threshold](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/IntersectionObserver#Parameters).
+The defaults should work for most cases.

 ## Data